dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Servers should only issue response codes in accordance with the following table.

 Note that 404 (Not Found) is reserved for resources that _could_ exist but do not;
-Attempts to access an invalid endpoint must always generate a 400 (Bad Request).
+attempts to access an invalid endpoint must always generate a 400 (Bad Request).

 <small>
 <b>Note:</b> Some or even most of these might not apply!